-If you are editing an existing post, you can also schedule your post to be republished in the future by clicking on the Edit link next to the Published on: field …
+If you are editing an existing post, you can also schedule the post to be republished in the future by clicking on the Edit link next to the Published on: function …

 Click the Schedule button to update your republishing settings …

-Your post will show as being scheduled inside the Post Edit > Publish box …
+Your post should show as being scheduled inside the Post Edit > Publish area …

 You can see which scheduled posts are queued for publishing in your WordPress dashboard’s ‘Activity’ panel …

-Now, let’s take a look at how to republish existing posts.
+Now, let’s learn how to republish blog posts.

-In some situations, you may want to republish an old post.
-If so, there are a few options you can use to do this:
+In some instances, you may decide to republish an old post.
+If you do, there are a few different options you can choose:

 Edit Post Date And Time

 You can reschedule your post by changing the date and the time the post was published.
-Enter a new date and time, then click Schedule.
+Enter a future date (and time), then click Schedule.

-When the scheduled time arrives, the post will move from its current position in your timeline to the most recent spot on your blog and display the new date and time.
-The link for the post will also update to reflect the new publication date.
+When the scheduled time arrives, the post will move from its current place in your timeline to the most recent spot on your blog and display the new date and time.
+The link for the post will also change to reflect the new publication date.